mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Making Predictions from time-varying mixed VAR model}

 In order to compute predictions from the mixed VAR model we have to choose between the two options \code{tvMethod = "weighted"} and \code{tvMethod = "closestModel"}.
-For a discussion of these two methods see Section \ref{sec_tvmgm_pred} or the help file \code{?predict.mgm}.
+For a discussion of these two methods see Section \ref{sec_tvmgm} or the help file \code{?predict.mgm}.
+Next to the fit object we provide the data and information about the consecutiveness of measurements to \code{predict()}: